-Additional information requested by the Lead Agency and the public included the evaluation of subsets of the Proposed Action, Alternative F (the "No Fill" Alternative) and Alternative G (Rezoning for Condominium and Golf Course) at lower-density iterations of 75, 50 and 25 units.
+Additional information requested by the Lead Agency and the public included the evaluation of sub-sets of the Proposed Action, Alternative F (the "No Fill" Alternative) and Alternative G (Rezoning for Condominium and Golf Course) at lower-density iterations of 75, 50 and 25 units.
 In response, the Applicant has provided a comparison of the nine additional Project alternatives.
-The analysis includes site plans for each of the alternatives and a comparison by impact area of the alternatives to the
+The analysis includes site plans for each of the alternatives and a comparison by impact area of the alternatives to the Proposed Action.

-Proposed Action.
 A full comparison of the total set of 16 Project alternatives is included in FEIS Table 4-1.
-The FEIS analysis notes that reducing the density of the Proposed Action to 75, 50 or 25 units would render the development financially infeasible.
-This is because the investment required for infrastructure, golf course re-design and professional fees and permits would greatly exceed what could be derived from the sale of significantly fewer units to be built on a property that is large enough to support a significantly larger development based on current zoning.
-Accordingly, reducing the Project density would not be a reasonable or feasible alternative because it would not result in a viable development that is consistent with the Applicant's goals.
-In addition, a reduction in project density is not a necessary measure to mitigate any identified potentially significant adverse environmental impacts associated with the Proposed Action.
-The Proposed Action already incorporates measures to mitigate each of the identified areas of environmental concern in the SEQRA Scope.
+In general, the reduced density alternatives would have equal or lesser impacts with respect to area of disturbance, amount of tree removal, construction traffic, operational traffic, period of construction, amount of fill to be imported, development in the floodplain, water use and sewage generation, school children generation and demand on community services.
+The reduced density alternatives would generate less tax revenue and therefore have a less positive fiscal impact.
+The Applicant has stated that reducing the density of the Proposed Action to 75, 50 or 25 units would render the development financially infeasible because the investment required for infrastructure, golf course re-design and professional fees and permits would greatly exceed what could be derived from the sale of significantly fewer units to be built on a property that is large enough to support a significantly larger development based on current zoning.
+Accordingly, reducing the Project density would not be a reasonable or feasible alternative because it would not result in a viable development that is consistent with the Applicant's goals and that a reduction in project density is not a necessary measure to mitigate any identified potentially significant adverse environmental impacts associated with the Proposed Action.
+The Applicant further takes the position that the Proposed Action already incorporates measures to mitigate each of the identified areas of environmental concern in the SEQRA Scope.